ProvableHQ/sdk/sdk/README.md

 ```

 ### 2.5 Program execution on the Aleo Network
-The SDK also provides the ability to execute programs and record that execution on the Aleo network.
+The SDK also provides the ability to execute programs and record an encrypted transcript of the execution on the Aleo
+network that anyone can trustlessly verify.

-This process is somewhat involved, but can be thought of in 3 steps:
+This process can be thought of being executed in three steps:

-1. Running the program with specific inputs and outputs
-2. Making a zero knowledge proof about the program execution
-3. Posting the zero knowledge proof of program execution to the Aleo network along with any public inputs and outputs of
-the program
+1. A program is run locally
+2. A proof transcript is generated client-side containing encrypted proof data (see [Section 2.6](#4-managing-records-and-private-state))
+and any public outputs or state the user of the program wishes to reveal
+3. The proof transcript is posted and verified by the Aleo network in a trustless manner
+4. If the proof is valid, it is stored and anyone can later verify the proof and read the outputs the author of the
+program has chosen to make public.
+Private inputs will remain encrypted, but the author of the proof can also choose to
+retrieve this encrypted state at any point and decrypt it locally for their own use.

-This process of posting the execution to the Aleo Network serves as a globally trustless and verifiable record of the
+This process of posting the execution to the Aleo Network serves as a globally trustless and verifiable record of
-program execution which can be provided to other parties as proof that a program was executed correctly.
-It also provides
-a global record of any state changes made to either records or data stored on the Aleo network.
+program execution.
+It also provides a global record of any state changes made to either records or data stored on the Aleo network.

 A simple example of running the hello world program on the Aleo network is shown below:
 ```typescript